arturadib/botio/README.md

 #### I don't want to use Bot.io anymore.
 How do I uninstall the Github hooks installed by Bot.io?

-On Github, go to Account Settings > Service Hooks > Post-Receive URLs and disable the URL corresponding to the IP of your machine.
+On your Github repo, go to Admin > Service Hooks > Post-Receive URLs and disable the URL corresponding to the IP of your machine.
 (Don't forget to save it).

 #### How many concurrent tests can I run?